leanghok120/leanghok-site/src/pages/posts/a-place-on-the-internet.md

 tags: ["website", "community"]
 ---

-In a world where social media are everywhere, it’s important to have your own space on the internet to share your thoughts and ideas without being censored.
+In a world where social media is everywhere, it’s important to have your own space on the internet to share your thoughts and ideas without being censored.

 A personal website is not just a “website”, it’s a quiet, cozy place for